Flared slope

 A flared slope is a landform consisting in a rock-wall with a smooth transition into a concavity at the foot zone.
 Flared slopes form due to various weathering patterns that are more effective at the regolith or soil-covered base of rock walls.
 These landforms are common in granitic rocks but can also occur in other rock types such as ignimbrite.
 Flared slopes are found in a variety of different lithological and climatic environments in Australia (including the notable example of Wave Rock), Spain, South Africa, and the western United States.
+Most flared slopes described in scientific literature are found in semi-arid climates.
+The existence of rocks and regolith that could form flared slopes if exhumed has been confirmed from various drillings in Australia.

 Formation

 Fared slopes are formed by weathering processes that are controlled by water flow patterns, rock composition, and the local environment.

 Water

 Flared slopes can form when shallow groundwater erodes a rock's base faster than its upper layers exposed above ground.
 Particularly in granite rocks, subsurface groundwater weathering leads to multiple layers in the rock formation, creating different slopes and concavities within the same structure.
 This eroding of the lower layer (or "foot slope" or "scarp-foot zone") leaves the top of the rock unaffected giving a flared slope profile as the rock is further weathered.

 Runoff can contribute greatly to the distinct features of a flared slope.
 The various ways water runoff contacts the rock allows for different patterns of erosion and features.
 The directional lines seen in many flared slopes indicate water flow over the structure and lead to different colors of exposed rock layers.